AlmogBaku/AlmogBaku/index.md

 ---

+## Why Work With Me

 I'm not your typical consultant.
-With hands-on experience building dozens of LLM applications from strategy to production, I offer practical insights to help you navigate the complex landscape of AI implementation.
+With **hands-on experience** building *dozens of LLM applications* from strategic planning to production, I offer **practical insights** to help you navigate the *complex landscape of AI implementation*.

-## Why Work With Me

 You should consider working with me if: